Freedom of education: The Netherlands

-In the Netherlands, a political battle raged throughout the nineteenth century over the issue of the state monopoly on tuition-free education.
+In the Netherlands, a political battle raged throughout the nineteenth century over the issue of the state monopoly on free education.
 It was opposed under the banner of "freedom of education" and the separation of church and state.
 The Dutch called it the "school struggle".
-The Dutch solution was the separation of school and state by funding all schools equally, both public and private from 1917.
+The Dutch solution was the separation of school and state by funding all schools equally, both public and private, from 1917.
 The freedom of education resulted in the establishment of many new school types in the total spectrum of education in the Netherlands.
 New methods of education were introduced inspired by ideals on education (like those of Maria Montessori, Rudolf Steiner, Jenaplan).
 Schools were also funded based on religion.
 After the influx of workers from Islamic countries, Islamic schools were introduced.
 In 2003, in total 35 Islamic schools were in operation.
 However, a study in 2015 showed that the introduction of new schools for secondary education appeared difficult.
 Local communities, including existing local schools, resisted the introduction of new schools, for instance by delaying the procedure to find a location for a new school.

 Presently, freedom to teach religion in schools is a protected right, both for individuals or groups to teach, and for an individual to learn.
 While this plainly means children, it can also be interpreted to apply to parents' rights to have their valued beliefs or principles taught to the child.

 There have been issues around limiting the abilities of religious schools within the Netherlands.
 This includes serious threats to orthodox Jewish and Islamic schools' ability to enjoy this freedom.
 Following a general change in attitudes within the Netherlands there has been controversy surrounding balancing the freedom of education with the other rights of non-discrimination that might be seen, particularly towards women in many conservative Islamic schools.

 Most religious schools in the Netherlands have also since stopped acting within their own subset of institutions, thus lessening their power within the education system.
 Combined with the growth in diversity, and an overriding importance of non-discrimination, the ability for religious groups with conservative views in the Netherlands to educate their children in the manner that they were has been tarnished.